 For the last 35 years, Brandy’s Piano Bar has been serving up the most amazing live music to the Upper East Side neighborhood.
 Every night of the week, starting at 9:30 pm and going all the way to 3:00 am, the bar comes alive with sounds from the pianos and vocalists singing everything from classic hits to show tunes.

 While there is no cover charge to listen to live music, Brandy’s Piano Bar does require a two drink minimum for all customers.
-Before heading over to Brandy’s, check out their schedule online.
+Before heading over to Brandy’s at 235 East 84th Street, between Third and Second Avenues, check out their schedule online.
 It’s updated every week with their live musical talent that varies day-to-day.

 Every Night of the Week